 Northwest Trek is a 725-acre wildlife park tucked away in the forest near Mt.
 Rainier.
-Unlike any play area in the Puget Sound region, it is designed to stimulate imaginations, encourage exploration and immerse kids in the world around them in a fun way.
+Unlike any play area in the Puget Sound region, it is designed to stimulate imaginations, encourage exploration and immerse kids in nature.

 Paved, family-friendly walking trails connect the exhibits and like species are grouped together along the way.
 The wetland exhibits include an active fisher and a pair of beavers, along with a couple of inquisitive river otters that seem to be watching the people just as much as the people are watching them.

 A turn to the left will bring you to bear country.
 Black bears idle among the trees and the underbrush in their enclosure, giving observers a chance to gain some up-close perspective.
 A little farther along are the gray wolves and foxes, more chances to get eye-to-eye with the top end of the Northwest wilderness food chain.
 And for the ultimate mix of grace and power, the big cats command respect.
 The bobcat, cougar, and lynx are fascinating creatures, seldom seen in the wild, beautiful and inspiring.